wilmTap/analytics-udd/udd/student_on_a_module_instance.md

 Yes

 ###Notes
 Code 3 is applied in all cases where the outcome is either not known (yet), or doesn't apply; because a student withdrew or deferred, for example.
-The value can be calculated and derived from MOD_OUTCOME if required.
-Note that MOD_OUTCOME has a richer vocabulary for indicating the completion statuses of modules.

 ##MOD_RETAKE
 ###Description.